nodezeroat/project-athena/Curriculum/Module 04 - Web Security/lectures/lecture_3_client_side.md

 ## Cross-site request forgery (CSRF)

-Cross-Site Request Forgery (CSRF) is an attack that abuses the browser’s automatic cookie submission for cross-origin requests to issue state changing requests on the user’s behalf.
+Cross-Site Request Forgery (CSRF) is an attack that abuses the browser's automatic cookie submission for cross-origin requests to issue state changing requests on the user's behalf.
 In other words, the attack is meant to trick users into issuing requests by abusing browser session cookie management.

 ### How does CSRF work?